tonghuang-uw/Quant_Finance/README.md

 ### 5. Portfolio Analysis

-This project is to Calculate Market and Credit Value at Risk (V aR) and Expected Short Fall (ES) of a portfolio of “Corporate” Zero Coupon Bonds with different maturities.
+This project is to calculate Market and Credit Value at Risk (VaR) and Expected Short Fall (ES) of a portfolio of “Corporate” Zero Coupon Bonds with different maturities.

 Link: [Market and Credit Risk Analysis](Portfolio_Analysis/README.md)